 This building at 134 Government Street is currently in a somewhat rundown condition.
-It is currently apartments on the second floor with commercial space on the main level currently being used by the New Bong Shop.
+It is currently apartments on the second floor with commercial space on the main level which is currently vacant.

 This building tends to be overlooked today but when it was completed in 1939 it was considered important enough to warrant a special opening ceremony attended by the Lieutenant-Governor of British Columbia.
 See A Brief History below.

 - Assessed Value (July 2016): $174,000; Land $135,300 Buildings $38,700

 - Assessed Value (July 2015): $201,200; Land $129,900 Buildings $71,300

 - Assessed Value (July 2014): $200,600; Land $129,800 Buildings $70,800

 A Brief History